 - Document your findings.
 Help yourself and fellow professionals by documenting the particulars of the problem and the solution.
 This won’t eliminate the need for future troubleshooting, but it does build a library of knowledge for when things go wrong next time.

-To extend the automotive metaphor a bit further, trying to solve the wrong problem is like spinning your wheels: you’re doing a lot of work but not making any progress.
+To extend the automotive metaphor a bit further, trying to solve the wrong problem is like spinning your wheels on slick pavement: you’re doing a lot of work but not making any progress.
 Doing your due diligence to make sure you’re applying the right solution to the problem will reduce wasted effort and lead to a faster resolution.